jiweigang1/janito/docs/guides/using.md

 ## Quickstart

-After installing Janito, you can use it from the command line or launch the web interface:
+After installing Janito, you can use it from the command line:

 ### Run a One-Off Prompt
 ```bash